pasqal-io/qadence/docs/qml/qml_constructors.md

 print(html_string(ansatz, size="8,4")) # markdown-exec: hide
 ```

 Having a truly *hardware-efficient* ansatz means that the entangling operation can be chosen according to each device's native interactions.
 Besides digital operations, in Qadence it is also possible to build digital-analog HEAs with the entanglement produced by the natural evolution of a set of interacting qubits, as natively implemented in neutral atom devices.
 As with other digital-analog functions, this can be controlled with the `strategy` argument which can be chosen from the [`Strategy`](../qadence/types.md) enum type.
 Currently, only `Strategy.DIGITAL` and `Strategy.SDAQC` are available.
-By default, calling `strategy = Strategy.SDAQC` will use a global entangling Hamiltonian with Ising-like NN interactions and constant interaction strength,
+By default, calling `strategy = Strategy.SDAQC` will use a global entangling Hamiltonian with Ising-like $NN$ interactions and constant interaction strength,

 ```python exec="on" source="material-block" html="1" session="ansatz"
 from qadence import Strategy